 The class 2 gambling regulation applies to organisations such as casinos and bookmakers, and this is used for any betting that is done which exceeds $500.
 The class 2 also requires that the organisation obtain a gambling licence from the government in order to officiate any legal sports betting NZ.

 Technically, there is a tax that is applied to winnings that bettors earn through any type of betting.
 While this is a law by technicality, the reality of the situation is that most bettors will not be taxed on their winnings, and any taxations that do occur are extremely rare.
 The gambling taxes that are enforced are aimed at gambling organisations such as casinos.

 The gambling tax may be applied to those bettors that take part in professional gambling, as this is seen as a source of income and is therefore subject to income tax.
 This is only enforced when the bettor in question has no other means of income, and the authorities will not force the tax on those that gamble professionally but do not rely on it as the sole means of reliable income.

 Online Sports Betting NZ

 Sports betting NZ done online is a completely different matter, and there are no regulations that govern how bettors may bet on the Internet through offshore bookmaking sites.
 This means that New Zealand bettors may freely bet on sports events from around the world without the worry of returns limitations or possible taxation.

-Bettors simply need to find an online bookmaker site that suits their needs, create an account, and take part in the sports betting of their choice.
+Bettors simply need to find an internet bookmaker site that suits their needs, create an account, and take part in the sports wagering of their choice like soccer betting online.
 This makes sports betting NZ online a viable choice for those that wish bet legally and without restrictions.